 Usable: For a product or service to be usable, people with disabilities must be able to learn about and operate the product's or service's features effectively.
 This requirement includes providing access to information and documentation for the product or service, including instructions and user guides.
 In addition, companies must provide functionally equivalent access to support services, such as technical support hotlines and databases, call centers, service centers, repair services and billing services.

-Compatible: The FCC requires that, where accessibility is not readily achievable, a product or service must be made compatible with peripheral devices or specialized customer premises equipment (SCPE), if compatibility is readily achievable.
+Compatible: The FCC requires that, where accessibility is not readily achievable, a product or service must be made compatible with peripheral devices or specialized equipment, if compatibility is readily achievable.
 Peripheral devices are devices that help make telecommunications products and services accessible to individuals with disabilities.
 Examples are teletypewriters (TTYs), visual signaling devices and amplifiers.
-SCPE includes equipment, commonly used at the premises of a person with a disability, to achieve access in the origination, routing or termination of calls and other telecommunications contacts.
-Direct-connect TTYs (TTYs that connect directly to the telephone network) are considered to be SCPE.
-Assistive technology devices, such as hearing aids or eyeglasses, that have a broad application outside the telecommunications context, are not themselves peripheral equipment or SCPE, even if they are used in conjunction with peripheral equipment or SCPE.
 To achieve compatibility, the FCC rules require:

 Companies should engage in a number of activities to identify barriers to accessibility and usability.
 For example:

-- Companies should work cooperatively with disability-related organizations; and
+- Companies should work cooperatively with disability-related organizations.

 - Companies should undertake reasonable efforts to test access solutions with people with disabilities.

 Manufacturers and service providers must evaluate the accessibility, usability and compatibility of their equipment and services as early and consistently as possible throughout their design, development and manufacture.
 In addition, companies must review their products for accessibility at every "natural opportunity," including when they re-design products, upgrade services, or significantly change the way they group together product and service packages.
-Cosmetic changes that do not change the product's actual design, such as changes in the color, make, model name or designation of a product, may not trigger the need to reevaluate access.
+Cosmetic changes that do not change the product's actual design may not trigger the need to reevaluate access.